luschool/oopsslackersluschool/oopsslackersweek1individual.md

 SMB File Server - samba - TCP ports 139/445 - UDP ports 137/138 - https://packages.debian.org/stretch/samba - https://www.raspberrypi.org/magpi/samba-file-server/
 Web Server Useful? - Research needed for http boot utilization with wimboot - http://ipxe.org/howto/winpe

-<a name="steps"></a>
+<a name="future"></a>

-### Initial Steps and Goals -
+### Goals Going Forward -

-**DISCLAIMER** This is a basic outline of the steps it seems we must take first to start building this system.
-Not going into full detail since its just to show some goals for the near future.
+**DISCLAIMER** This is a basic outline of what I blieve the next steps are.
+Not going into full detail since its just to show broad goals for the near future.
 I'm using question marks to note my uncertainty because there's a high chance parts are incorrect.
 This is more of a way for me to visualize what all is required to help me focus my research and find answers to all the questions I have.

 Setup a TFTP server on a Raspberry Pi to host iPXE files.